Autodesk-AutoCAD/AutoLispExt/DevREADME.md

 You need to see the details to the page <https://code.visualstudio.com/api/working-with-extensions/publishing-extension>

-1. Ask BRE to do the sign via send out an [Action Request](https://engineering.autodesk.com/esc/)
-2. BRE will do the sign and upload the package to the above "pacakge location"
-3. Download the signed version pacakage to local machine and unzip it
+1. Download the signed version pacakage from Artifactory to local machine and unzip it
-4. Change path to the path in step 3, and run command "vsce login Autodesk"; it will prompt you input the PAT.
+2. Change path to the path in step 3, and run command "vsce login Autodesk"; it will prompt you input the PAT.
-5. Run command "vsce publish --packagePath autolispextxxx.vsix"
+3. Run command "vsce publish --packagePath autolispextxxx.vsix"
-6. Check the [extension web page](https://marketplace.visualstudio.com/items?itemName=Autodesk.autolispext) to see if it is updated.
+4. Check the [extension web page](https://marketplace.visualstudio.com/items?itemName=Autodesk.autolispext) to see if it is updated.
-7. run command "vsce logout Autodesk"
+5. run command "vsce logout Autodesk"

 Note that when you input the PAT by hand in the machine.
-The VSCE tool will save the PAT, and next time to run "vsce publish" it will not prompt you to input the PAT and publish it to markey directly.
+The VSCE tool will save the PAT, and next time to run "vsce publish" it will not prompt you to input the PAT and publish it to market directly.
+So this is risk.

 ## Notice